dortania/OpenCore-Install-Guide/AMD/zen.md

 * **AvoidRuntimeDefrag**: YES
   * Fixes UEFI runtime services like date, time, NVRAM, power control, etc
+* **EnableSafeModeSlide**: YES
+  * Enables slide variables to be used in safe mode.
 * **EnableWriteUnprotector**: NO
   * This quirk and RebuildAppleMemoryMap can commonly conflict, recommended to enable the latter on newer platforms and disable this entry.
   * However, due to issues with OEMs not using the latest EDKII builds you may find that the above combo will result in early boot failures.
 This is due to missing the `MEMORY_ATTRIBUTE_TABLE` and such we recommend disabling RebuildAppleMemoryMap and enabling EnableWriteUnprotector.
 More info on this is covered in the [troubleshooting section](/troubleshooting/extended/kernel-issues.md#stuck-on-eb-log-exitbs-start)
+* **ProvideCustomSlide**: YES
+  * Used for Slide variable calculation.
+However the necessity of this quirk is determined by `OCABC: Only N/256 slide values are usable!` message in the debug log.
+If the message `OCABC: All slides are usable!
+You can disable ProvideCustomSlide!` is present in your log, you can disable `ProvideCustomSlide`.
 * **RebuildAppleMemoryMap**: YES
   * Generates Memory Map compatible with macOS, can break on some laptop OEM firmwares so if you receive early boot failures disable this
 * **SetupVirtualMap**: YES